- Is Forex Legal in Australia?

 - Research about the best forex trading route for yourself.

 - Learn about the workings of the forex market.

-- Select a trading platform.
+- Select a best forex trading platform.

 - Open your first position, monitor it for the trading duration, and then close your first position.